Boerne, Texas has been rated by LendEDU as one of the best places in the state for starting a small business.

 2. Income Score (Weight – 40%, Maximum Point Total – 40 points)

-- Disposable Income Score - The average disposable income available to residents (Weight - 20%, Maximum Point Total - 20 points)
+- Disposable Income Score – The average disposable income available to residents (Weight – 20%, Maximum Point Total – 20 points) (note: this helps reduce the need for small business loans)

 - Income Growth Score – Forecasted income growth over the next five years (Weight – 20%, Maximum Point Total – 20 points)